Smith owns a large tract of land in a city. She wants to subdivide the tract. Which of the following should she do first?

 Rationale

-The agency relationship established between the owner and the broker through the associate broker does not terminate upon the death of the associate broker.
-The employing broker retains the responsibility and authority to continue the agency relationship, ensuring that the listing remains active.
+The agency relationship is tied to the employing broker, and the death of an associate broker does not terminate the listing agreement.
+The employing broker remains responsible for the agency relationship, ensuring that the listing continues despite the associate broker's death.

 Conclusion

-In real estate transactions, the continuity of the agency relationship largely depends on the roles of the brokers involved.
-While the death of the associate broker allows the relationship to persist through the employing broker, other circumstances such as the death of the employing broker, destruction of the property, or the owner's mental incompetence lead to automatic termination of the listing.
-Understanding these nuances is crucial for both property owners and brokers in maintaining effective agency relationships.
+The agency relationship established through a listing agreement primarily depends on the employing broker, ensuring that the relationship remains intact even if an associate broker dies.
+However, the death of the employing broker, destruction of the property, or the owner's mental incompetence would all lead to the termination of the agency relationship and the listing agreement.
+Understanding these distinctions is crucial for both brokers and property owners in real estate transactions.

 Select an answer to continue →